G-Core/gcore-videoplayer-js/packages/gplayer/docs/api/player.version.md

 { gplayer: string; clappr: string; dashjs: string; hlsjs: string; }

-Version information for the gplayer and its dependencies
+Version information about the gplayer and its main dependencies